December 9, 2016

 Start with plain bottled seltzer water, and then add slices of seasonal fruits or vegetables.
 That’s it!
 Whether it’s limes, lemons, oranges, strawberries, blueberries, cucumber, rosemary, or mint, these flavorful options will add natural sweetness and taste to plain water.
 All the fizzy carbonation will still be there, just without the harsh chemicals found in soda.

-Guayusa is an Ecuadorian plant known for its ability to improve energy levels and mood.
-This berry-flavored energy drink can provide natural energy without the sugar crash.
+Guayusa is an Ecuadorian plant known for its ability to improve energy levels and mood and provide natural energy without the sugar crash.

 Want to get even more creative?
 Here are a few recipes to consider when looking for another crisp, fresh, and mouth-watering alternative.